jiakaiBot/deCloudflare/subfiles/service.altlink.md

 ### Settings

 You can configure it from [this website](https://mitigator.crimeflare.eu.org).
-(Clearnet is killed due to lack of public interest)

 - **Easier way**: From your Mastodon, send a Direct Message with keyword below.
   - _one of_: `help` `set` `settings` `conf` `config` `cfg`